Mentors-Outreach/mentors-outreach/index.md

         image_alt: Feature 3 placeholder image
         media_position: right
         media_width: fourty
-      - title: Envisioned to create social wealth
+      - title: Find your community.
         content: >
           Making friends is fun.
 But creating human connections that are rooted in shared purpose can turn into something significant.
 It can help us